jsiegenthaler/homebridge-eosstb/README.md

 # IMPORTANT NOTICE
 <hr><b>
-Logon method for BE should now be working again, currently under test in v2.3.2-beta.1
+15 June 2024: Logon method for BE should now be working again, currently under test in v2.3.2-beta.1.

 The logon method to the backend systems changed in January / February 2024.
 I currently lack the skills and knowledge to figure out how to get the session to connect for CH, GB, IE, NL, and likely PL and SK.
+Howeever, as at 15 June 2024, users have reported a fix for BE which I have added in to v2.3.2-beta.1

 If you know anything about session authentication and are able to help, please get in touch.
 </b><hr>